8th Illinois Cavalry

 The 8th Regiment of Illinois Volunteer Cavalry was reactivated by Illinois Governor Daniel Walker for the 1976 United States Bicentennial celebration.
 The Regiment has since been active as one of the Midwest's premiere Mounted and Dismounted Cavalry reenacting groups.
 We are located in northern Illinois and have had members from Wisconsin, Iowa, and Indiana.

 In addition to the many Civil War reenactments we attend, we also participate in parades, living histories, school presentations, and memorial ceremonies.
 Our objective is to portray the highly trained 8th Illinois Cavalry in military drills, battle tactics, and camp life.
 We strive to provide the best impression to explain the role of Federal Cavalry in the Civil War.

 The troopers provide their own reproduction uniforms and equipment.
 Mounted, dismounted, and civilian impressions are welcome.
-The 8th Illinois Cavalry, Inc. is a 501(c)(3) educational nonprofit organization, and is an insured entity through Lloyds of London.

 We make every effort to provide a fun and wholesome atmosphere for the whole family.

 If you would like to have the 8th Illinois Cavalry at your next reenactment, classroom, or parade, or would like additional information on joining the 8th, please contact us, and please follow us on Facebook.

 The 8th Illinois is a proud partner of the Camp Kane Heritage Foundation.

 DONATIONS: The 8th Illinois Cavalry, Inc. is a 501(c)(3) educational nonprofit organization, and is an insured entity through Lloyds of London.
 Donations are very welcome and can be made through PayPal to Treasurer.firstname.lastname@example.org.
 Include contact information and the treasurer can send you a tax receipt.